Originate/exosphere/website/developers/developers.md

 ![exo-deploy architecture](exo-deploy.png)

-_Execution flow:_ When the user executes `exo-deploy` on the command line, an application's Dockerized services are first pushed to DockerHub.
+_Execution flow:_ When the user executes `exo-deploy` on the command line, an application's dockerized services are first pushed to DockerHub.
 If any of the teardown flags are passed, then this step is skipped.
 Next, a Docker container is started, which begins the Terraform processes that deploy an application to the cloud.
 The user's application directory is mounted into the container so that the application configuration can read.
 Next, the current state of the cloud infrastructure is pulled down, and Terraform scripts are generated with application specific information.
 Finally, the necessary Terraform modules